Doc Cox: Ivor Biggun

 Johnny Rotten selected "The Winker's Song (Misprint)" as his single of the week in 1978 when he was a guest reviewer for New Musical Express.
 The single sold well, reaching number 22 in the UK Singles Chart thanks to Rotten's support.
 However, it was banned by nearly all radio stations due to its explicit lyrics.
 The single "Bras on 45 (Family Version)", credited to "Ivor Biggun and the D Cups", reached number 50 in the UK Singles Chart in 1981 and remained in the charts for three weeks.

-Both a frequent contributor and occasional guest on The Dr. Demento Show, he composed a song as an homage which includes references to several of Dr. Demento's featured artists and songs from the show within its lyrics.

-Ivor Biggun is sometimes compared to or even confused with George Formby.
-Biggun's 1987 song "Nobody Does It Like The Ukulele Man" pays homage to Formby.